Is Green Tea Supposed To Be Bitter?

 green tea leaves

-Why Doesn't my Green Tea Taste Good?
+Does Green Tea Taste Good?

 Green tea is supposed to taste good, right?
-Everyone says it's so good for you, it tastes amazing, and then you have a cup and it tastes...bad.
-Like really bitter.
+Everyone says it tastes amazing, it's so good for you, and then you have a cup and it tastes...awful.
+Like mucky and bland and bitter.
+So why does your green tea taste so bad?

 Is it supposed to bitter?

-The easy answer is: no.
+The easy answer is: No!

 The two major reasons why green tea will taste bitter is because:

-1. the water temperature is too hot (e.g. boiling instead of say 175°F), and/or
+1. the water temperature is too hot (e.g. using boiling water instead of a lower temperatures, such as 175°F), and/or

-How to Enjoy Green Tea
+How to make Green Tea Taste Good

-Using the Right Water Temperature for Green Tea
+2. Use the Right Water Temperature for Green Tea

-Once you've poured hot water over your tea, start a timer.
-You can try steep times at 2 min, 3 min, and 4 min.
-A good quality loose leaf tea will give you multiple infusions per serving.
 That means you can steep the tea for a few minutes, remove the tea leaves, enjoy your cup of tea, then reheat water and repeat the process.
 (For enjoying multiple infusions, we recommend a loose leaf infuser with a drip dish like this one, which makes it easy to set aside and save for later.)

-Fixing Your Green Tea To Taste Better
+Fixing Your Bitter Green Tea To Taste Better

 How to make your bitter tea better: If you've found you've accidentally oversteeped your tea and it's getting that astringent taste, there are a couple quick fixes.